Why Does Redness After Shaving Not Go Away? Causes and How to Treat It

 Shaving on Dry Skin

-Shaving without proper preparation can increase the risk of irritation.
+Shaving without proper preparation increases the risk of irritation.
 When the skin is dry and no shaving cream or gel is used, the razor does not glide smoothly.
-This creates more friction and can easily cause redness and discomfort.
+This increases friction between the razor and your skin and can easily cause redness and discomfort.

 Using a Dull Razor